jimohsegun1/jimohsegun1/README.md

 👋 **Hi there I am**,
    # Jimoh Segun Jeremiah

-I'm a passionate **MERN-Stack Web and Mobile Developer** and also a **Machine Learning Enthusiast** dedicated to creating innovative solutions through technology.
+I'm a passionate **MERN-Stack Web and React Native Mobile Developer** and also a **Machine Learning Enthusiast** dedicated to creating innovative solutions through technology.
 With expertise in **MERN stack development** and experience in building scalable and user-friendly web applications, I aim to solve real-world problems with code.

 Exploring React Native